OSS 117: Cairo, Nest of Spies: Plot

 The film opens, pre-credits, with a black and white scene, titled "BERLIN 1945", where on board a military plane, Hubert Bonisseur de La Bath (OSS 117) and his friend Jack Jefferson take over a Nazi plane and recover stolen V2 plans.
 Following the credits, the film opens in Rome, several years later, where de La Bath is in a hotel room with Egyptian Princess Al Tarouk who gives him an envelope and instructs him to give the envelope to his superiors in Paris.
-In Paris, de La Bath is shown the contents of the envelope: photos showing the death of Jack. de la Bath is sent to Cairo by his superiors to investigate Jack's death and the simultaneous disappearance of a cargo ship's load of weapons.
+In Paris, de La Bath is shown the contents of the envelope: photos showing the death of Jack.
+De la Bath is sent to Cairo by his superiors to investigate Jack's death and the simultaneous disappearance of a cargo ship's load of weapons.

 In Egypt, de La Bath meets his contact, Larmina, who is a former business associate of Jack and an OSS operative.
 Soon after his arrival, de La Bath attends an embassy party where Larmina introduces him to livestock businessmen Moeller, Pelletier, and Setine.
 During the party, a British spy tries to give de La Bath information about Jack, but is killed by a hooded figure who escapes before Hubert can catch him.

 As de La Bath tries to sleep at night, he is continually awakened by a muezzin's call to prayer.
 Upset at all the noise, he climbs the nearby tower and berates the muezzin for rudely interrupting his sleep.
 Seizing the muezzin's microphone, he tells him to shut up and then proceeds to broadcast his annoyance to the city via the tower's loudspeaker.
 Enraged, a group of religious fanatics, led by an Imam, call for a revolution.
 Larmina is disgusted by de La Bath's attitude towards Egypt and Islam and betrays him by luring him to a meeting of the Eagles of Keops.
 The Eagles beat him and throw him into the Suez Canal to drown, but he escapes.
-Setine, who he met earlier, is a Russian spy and has Hubert attacked at a steam bath. de La Bath suspects that Setine is behind the missing arms shipment and kills him.
-Moeller, who is revealed as a Nazi, believes de La Bath knows where the arms are stored and lures him to a secret Nazi base inside a pyramid where Hubert turns the tables on his kidnappers and traps them inside the pyramid as he escapes. de La Bath then wins over Larmina by giving her proof that the Eagles killed her father.
+Setine, whom he met earlier, is a Russian spy and has Hubert attacked at a steam bath.
+De La Bath suspects that Setine is behind the missing arms shipment and kills him.
+Moeller, who is revealed as a Nazi, believes de La Bath knows where the arms are stored and lures him to a secret Nazi base inside a pyramid where Hubert turns the tables on his kidnappers and traps them inside the pyramid as he escapes.
+De La Bath then wins over Larmina by giving her proof that the Eagles killed her father.
 Larmina meets with the Imam and finds out that he is buying the missing arms shipment from another spy at a nearby fishing dock that evening.
 The Imam will supply the Eagles with the arms he purchases.
 Larmina tells de la Bath of the arrangement.